SILK ROAD RAIL ADVENTURE

 Prior to the payment of your full balance, the final price may change if there is significant variation in the AUD:USD exchange rate.
 Our trip pricing is determined by what the exchange rates are at the time of publishing the trip.

-A deposit of $2,150 is required to hold your spot.
+A deposit of 25% of the total trip price is required to secure your spot.
 Payment can be made by credit card (fees apply) or bank deposit.

 There is a cooling-off period of 2 weeks.
-(Applicable to all bookings made 110 days in advance.)
+(Applicable to all bookings made 120 days before trip departure.)

 We have implemented a ‘lifetime deposit’ guarantee.
 Deposits are not refundable, but they are transferable at any time, right up until the first day of the trip.

-The final balance of the trip is required 95 days in advance of the departure date.
+The final balance of the trip is required 120 days in advance of the departure date.
 Our suppliers require upfront payment well in advance to guarantee availability.

 Turkmenistan requires an invitation letter to obtain a visa on arrival.
 We’ll need your passport copy, a passport-style digital photo, and some information around 2 months prior to the trip departure.